Madaniya Member Organisations

 Het Syrische Comité

-The Syrian Committee, active since the start of the Syrian conflict, works to promote a free and safe Syria by shedding light on the humanitarian disaster through media and public actions like demonstrations, debates, and cultural events.
-They provide humanitarian support to war victims and refugees, strengthen dialogue among Syrian opposition groups, and lobby the Dutch government while collaborating with other organizations in the Netherlands. -
+The Syrian Committee, since the conflict's start, promotes a free Syria by highlighting the humanitarian disaster through media, demonstrations, and events.
+They support war victims and refugees, foster dialogue among opposition groups, and lobby the Dutch government while working with other organizations in the Netherlands.

 Hdf Organization